Ebony Fashion Fair and Eunice Johnson

 Eunice Johnson (1916-2010) and her husband, John H. Johnson (1918-2005) created a publishing empire that included the highly successful Ebony and Jet magazines.

-In 1958 when a friend asked her for help putting together a charity fashion show, Eunice began what was to become a 51-year tradition of sponsoring a traveling fashion show featuring African-American designers and models and raising money for causes relevant to the black community.
+In 1958 when a friend asked her for help putting together a charity fashion show, Eunice began what was to become a 51-year tradition of sponsoring a traveling fashion show featuring African American designers and models.
+The focus was always on raising money for causes relevant to the black community.

 How the Johnsons Began